 - 4.1.1 The Group must maintain an approved, documented, risk based and auditable ICAAP.
-The aim is to ensure the Group maintains, on a continuous basis, an adequate level of capitalisation which is sized following the identification, measurement, monitoring, and effective management and oversight of material risks across the Group, consistent with: - · Group Risk Appetite, including the Bank's target credit rating category; - Regulatory Capital requirements (basic Economic Capital methodologies to be introduced in FY 2013); - The Board and Management's targeted financial performance, and - The Group's planned asset growth and strategic business objectives.

-4.1.2 Management Oversight
+The aim is to ensure the Group maintains, on a continuous basis, an adequate level of capitalisation which is sized following the identification, measurement, monitoring, and effective management and oversight of material risks across the Group, consistent with: - Group Risk Appetite, including the Bank's target credit rating category; - Regulatory Capital requirements; - The Board and Management's targeted financial performance, and - The Group's planned asset growth and strategic business objectives. - 4.1.2 Management Oversight